-Federal and state incentives and state renewable portfolio standards continue to play key roles in the growth in the wind industry.
+Federal and state incentives and renewable portfolio standards continue to play key roles in the growth of the wind energy industry.
 The various surges and sudden drops in capacity additions seen in Figure 2-8 are associated with the years when the production tax credit was heading to expiration.
-When the credit was extended in 2015, a provision was included to phase it down by reducing the credit by 20 percent for wind projects commencing construction in 2017, by 40 percent for projects commencing construction in 2018 and by 60 percent for projects commencing construction in 2019.
-In its most recent extension, it was extended at its full value (1.5 cents/kWh in 1993 dollars) for ten years by the Inflation Reduction Act signed into law in August 2022 to include projects beginning construction in 2032.
-Before this extension the tax credit had expired at the end of 2021.
+When the credit was extended in 2015, a provision was included to phase it down by reducing the credit by 20 percent for wind projects commencing construction in 2017, by 40 percent for projects commencing construction in 2018, by 60 percent for projects commencing construction in 2019 and to expire at the end of 2021.
+In its most recent extension, the credit was extended at its full value (1.5 cents/kWh in 1993 dollars) for ten years by the Inflation Reduction Act signed into law in August 2022 to include projects beginning construction in 2032.

 Figure 2-9 is a map showing the states that have enacted some form of renewable or clean energy portfolio standard or set a non-binding goal.
-Twenty-nine states and Washington, DC have binding renewable portfolio standards while seven states, including Indiana, have non-binding renewable portfolio goals.
-Six states have binding clean energy standards while six states have non-binding clean energy goals.
-Clean energy standards differ from renewable portfolio standards in that they also include low carbon resources such as nuclear energy and coal-bed methane that are deemed to contribute to a reduction in net greenhouse gas emissions.
+Twenty-eight states and Washington, DC, have binding renewable portfolio standards, while seven states, including Indiana, have non-binding renewable portfolio goals.
+Eleven states have binding clean energy standards, while seven states have non-binding clean energy goals.
+Clean energy standards differ from renewable portfolio standards in that they also include low-carbon resources such as nuclear energy and coal-bed methane that are deemed to contribute to a reduction in net greenhouse gas emissions.